-The Board of Directors held a total of five meetings during the fiscal year 2020.
-No director serving throughout fiscal year 2020 attended fewer than 75% of the aggregate of all meetings of the Board of Directors and the committees of the Board of Directors upon which such director served.
-Mr. Barbier, Dr. Friedmann, Mr. Gussin, Mr. O'Donnell, Mr. Robertson and Dr. Scannon attended all meetings of the Board of Directors.
+The Board of Directors held a total of five meetings during fiscal year 2021.
+During fiscal 2021, each member of the Board of Directors attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of committees of the Board of Directors on which such director served that were held during the period in which such director served.

 The Company does not have formal policies regarding attendance by members of the Board of Directors at its annual meetings of stockholders, but directors are encouraged to attend.
-Two directors attended the 2020 Annual Meeting of Stockholders.
+Two directors attended the 2021 annual meeting of stockholders.